• Skip to main content

 How to prepare the cranberries

-You can use either dried cranberries straight from the pack (which is what I’ve done) or rehydrate them first in order to make them plump and juicy.
-Both are delicious so use whatever works for you best!
+You can use either dried cranberries straight from the pack (which is what I've done) or rehydrate them first in order to make them plump and juicy.
+Your turkey salad with cranberries will be delicious regardless whichever method you choose!

 To rehydrate the cranberries soak them in a little water for 20-30 minutes before assembling the recipe.
 Discard any extra liquid that hasn’t been absorbed before combining the cranberries with the rest of the ingredients.